SyncProxy/sync-client/README.md

 default: "To begin, please press Sync button"

 **utcDates**
+values: "true", "false"
 If true (default), all datetimes will be stored as ISO-8601 strings, otherwise as "YYYY-MM-DD HH:MI:SS" (without timezone information).
 default: "true"

 **onSyncEnd**
-Handler function called each time synchronization ends
+Optional handler function called each time synchronization ends

 **useSessionStorage**
+values: "true", "false"
-Use the sessionStorage in replacement of the localStorage (for testing purposes)
+If true, use the sessionStorage in replacement of the localStorage (for testing purposes)
+Default: "false"

 ## Testing
 Like us, test your mobile and progressive web apps with